MuhammadMinhaj/MuhammadMinhaj/README.md

  السَّلَامُ عَلَيْكُمْ وَرَحْمَةُ ٱللَّهِ وَبَرَكاتُهُ
 </h3>

-# A full-stack web & mobile apps developer
+# Full-Stack Web & Mobile apps developer

 **I'm Muhammad Minhaj, a skilled and passionate full-stack web and mobile apps developer with extensive experience in teamwork.
 With a solid background in full-stack web development, I specialize in JavaScript/TypeScript, including the MERN stack, GraphQL, and React Native.
 My expertise in data structures, algorithms, agile development methodologies, and REST-based web services enables me to effectively manage independent projects, engage with clients, and analyze requirements to identify and troubleshoot issues.
 I provide support for production environments and thrive in collaborative team settings.
 As an adaptable and curious specialist, I quickly learn and apply new technologies, maintaining patience and resilience to handle any situation.
 I'm always ready to face new challenges and deliver top-quality solutions in the tech industry.**